jaspreet09915/carousel/README.md

-# casourel
+# carousel
-This is a casourel that works using touch, keyboard, and swipes.
+This is a carousel that works using touch, keyboard, and swipes.
 Created using react